-Most taxpayers have never interacted with the IRS outside of tax season.
+Most taxpayers have never interacted with the IRS outside of tax season, much less considered their taxpayer rights.

 But once in a while, there may be a few extra steps.
-A tax audit, an unexpected tax bill, or an amended return can really throw your relationship with the IRS into question, and can frighten even the most confident taxpayer.
+A tax audit, a tax bill, or an amended return can really throw your relationship with the IRS into question.
+And that can frighten even the most confident taxpayer.

 The truth of the matter is that very few people actually know how to deal with the IRS—and what their rights and responsibilities are when they do so.
 If you’re not working with a full service tax firm who can stand at your side and defend you through tax audits or answer your most pertinent tax questions, you can feel overwhelmed and alone should you ever receive a letter from the IRS.